UAE rains: Extreme weather events to be 'more frequent' in future, says expert

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-These severe weather events are due to shifts in atmospheric pattern, according to Dr. Francis.
+These severe weather events are due to shifts in atmospheric pattern, according to the expert.

 Explaining the occurrences in the recent past, she said, “Extreme events are actually expected to increase in frequency annually.
 This means that in the coming decades, these events will be happening more frequently than we used to see in the past."

-She said that the rains on April 16 is caused by global warming.
+She also noted that the rain that lashed the country on April 16 was caused by global warming.

-Dr. Francis referred to the recently published paper, titled, 'Recent and projected changes in climate patterns in the Middle East and North Africa (MENA) region', and highlighted that experts like herself have been continuously looking into the changes in temperature, winds, as well as the seasons.
+Dr. Francis referred to her recently published paper titled 'Recent and projected changes in climate patterns in the Middle East and North Africa (MENA) region', and highlighted that experts like herself have been continuously looking into the changes in temperature, winds, as well as the seasons.

 Climate change projections for the MENA region generally point towards a warmer and drier climate with increased extreme events by the end of the twenty-first century.